pengfei99/DataGovernance/README.md

 # DataGovernance and all that

 Data become more and more important for an organization.
 But how to govern and manage them is still quit challenging.
-In this repo, I will list all the thing that I learned about the data governance and management.
+In this repo, I will list all the things that I learned about data governance and management.

 ## 1. What is data governance?

-**Data governance is a collection of processes, roles, policies, standards, and metrics** that ensure the
+**Data governance** is a collection of `processes, roles, policies, standards, and metrics` that ensure the
 - availability,
 - usability/interoperability,
 - security (i.e. confidentiality, integrity, privacy) of the data.